 Qualified in Human Resources (MCIPD), Rose has a keen interest in people management and development.
 She describes her role as Chief Executive of Woodlands as her dream job, bringing together the 40 years of her varied career, qualifications and life experience.

 Having lost her father to cancer in 1990 at a young age, she is passionate and driven to ensure patients and families receive the highest standards of care at all times.

 Consultant in Palliative Care and Clinical Lead

-Dr Marley completed undergraduate training in Liverpool in 2002 and stayed in the North west to do further training in Palliative Care, her interest in the field having been sparked by her medical school placement at Queenscourt Hospice.
-Her first year of Higher Specialist Training was in the Aintree Palliative Care Service in 2008 and she was the very first registrar on Woodlands Hospice Inpatient Unit in 2009 on the day it opened.
-She completed her final year of training in Aintree also and after 18 months as a locum consultant in Warrington she was delighted to be able to come back home to Woodlands as a consultant.
+Dr Marley completed undergraduate training in Liverpool in 2002 and stayed in the North West to do further training in palliative care, her interest in the field sparked by her medical school placement at Queenscourt Hospice.
+Her first year of Higher Specialist Training was in the Aintree Palliative Care Service in 2008 – she was the very first registrar on Woodlands Hospice Inpatient Unit in 2009 on the day it opened.
+She completed her final year of training in Aintree also and after 18 months as a locum consultant in Warrington, she was delighted to be able to come back home to Woodlands as a consultant.

 Patient Services Manager and CQC Registered Manager

-Carole was appointed the Ward Manager of the Palliative Care Unit at Aintree University Hospital in 2005, and led the nursing team through the transfer in 2009 when the Aintree ward and its staff transferred to Woodlands’ newly- built Inpatient Unit.
+Carole was appointed the Ward Manager of the Palliative Care Unit at Aintree University Hospital in 2005, leading the nursing team in 2009 when the Aintree ward and its staff transferred to Woodlands’ newly built Inpatient Unit.

 Carole quickly became a member of Woodlands’ Senior Management Team, and her role progressed through Inpatient Services Manager to her current role of Hospice Patient Services Manager.